Frequently Asked Questions

 | m2 | Wildtype & non-palmitoylated | Normal without palmitoylation |

-Q: What is the recommended workflow for Multi-Protein Expression Pattern Analysis?
+Q: What is the recommended workflow for Multi-Protein Expression Pattern Analysis with different data sources?

 For optimal results, follow this workflow: